 Consider looking at the Ledger line of hardware wallets.
 They have been in the industry a number of years and offer one of the widest selections of devices.

 Leaving it on an Exchange

 This is generally not recommended.
-However, you might want to do this if you are actively trading and need access to Bitcoin.
+However, you might want to do this if you are actively trading Bitcoin.
 Be aware you are taking an extra risk.
-Exchanges have been known to get hacked or disappear.
+Exchanges have been known to get hacked or disappear, search QuadrigaCX scandal.

-The advantage of doing this, is instant access to your Bitcoin, and saving the fees associated with transactions and withdrawing.
+The main advantage of doing this is instant access to your Bitcoin, and saving the fees associated with transactions and withdrawing.